department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/vmli.md

 <div class="va-introtext">

-You might be able to get Veterans Mortgage Life Insurance (VMLI) if you have a severe service-connected disability that we’ve concluded was caused—or made worse—by your service.
-In the event of your death, this mortgage protection insurance can help your family pay off the home mortgage on a home that’s been adapted to meet your needs.
-Find out if you qualify—and how to apply.
+Veterans’ Mortgage Life Insurance (VMLI) offers mortgage protection insurance to the families of Veterans with severe service-connected disabilities who've adapted a home to fit their needs.
+Find out if you qualify—and how to apply and manage your coverage.

 </div>

 <div class="feature">

-### Am I eligible for VMLI?
+### Am I eligible for Veterans’ Mortgage Life Insurance?

-You may be able to get VMLI if you have a severe disability, and you meet all of the requirements listed below.
+You may be able to get VMLI if you meet all of the requirements listed below.

 **All of these must be true.
 You:**

+- Have a severe disability that we’ve concluded was caused—or made worse—by your service, **and**
 - Received a Specially Adapted Housing (SAH) grant to buy, build, or make changes (like installing ramps or widening doorways) to a home so you can live more independently, **and**
 - Have the title of the home, **and**
 - Have a mortgage on the home, **and**